Hybrid deep learning and iterative methods for accelerated solutions of viscous incompressible flow: Results and discussions

 Based on Section~\ref{cavityRe1000}, we adjust the configuration with $\nu=0.0003125$ and $\Delta t=0.002$ so that $Re=3200$.
 To accommodate the change, the grid resolution becomes $192 \times 192$ and consequently, the size of the input feature map for the branch network of DeepONet is set to $h=192$ and $w=192$.

-To prepare for the training dataset, we adopt the parameter values $m=7000$ and $b=0.6$.
+The training dataset is prepared with the parameter values $m = 7000$ and $b = 0.6$, which required 3138 seconds for construction and 41 hours for model training.
 A systematic sensitivity analysis of their influence on HyDEA's performance is also provided in~\ref{appendixC}.
 Furthermore, we set $Num_{CG-type}=3$ and $Num_{DLSM}=2$ as the maximum executive iterations of the two respective solvers in each round of the hybrid algorithm.
 The termination criterion is again with $\epsilon=10^{-6}$.

 To avoid over-extensive comparisons, we only present results of HyDEA~(CG+DLSM-2), HyDEA~(ICPCG+DLSM-2) and their counterparts.
 The iterative residuals of the PPE solution at the $10th$, $100th$ and $1000th$ time steps are shown in Fig.~\ref{192_Rline_3add2}.
 Overall HyDEA reaches the predefined toleration within $4$ rounds of the hybrid algorithm with maximum around $16$ iterations in total.
 HyDEA demonstrates significantly reduced number of iterations compared to CG-type methods alone, being consistent with the results in Section~\ref{cavityRe1000}.